Clemapfel/mousetrap/docs/04_widgets.md

 ## TextView

-While we can technically input a newline character into `Entry`, it is not possible to display two lines at the same time.
+While we can technically input a newline character into `Entry` by copypasting the corresponding control character, it is not possible to display two lines at the same time.
 For this purpose, we use \a{TextView}.
 It supports a number of basic text-editor features, including **undo / redo**, which are triggered by the user pressing Control + Z or Control + Y respectively.
-We can also trigger this behavior manually by calling `TextView::undo` / `TextView::redo`.
+We as developers can also trigger this behavior manually with `TextView::undo` / `TextView::redo`.

 Much like `Label`, we can set how the text aligns horizontally using `TextView::set_justify_mode`.
-To further customize how text is displayed, we can choose the **internal margin**, which is the distance between the frame of the `TextView` and the text inside of it. `TextView::set_left_margin`, `TextView::set_right_margin`, `TextView::set_top_margin` and `TextView::set_bottom_margin` allow us to customize this freely.
+To further customize how text is displayed, we can choose the **internal margin**, which is the distance between the frame of the `TextView` and the text inside of it. `TextView::set_left_margin`, `TextView::set_right_margin`, `TextView::set_top_margin` and `TextView::set_bottom_margin` allow us to choose these values freely.

 `TextView` does **not** have the `activate` signal, pressing enter while the cursor is inside the widget will simply create a new line.
 Instead, it has the following signals, where `text_changed` behaves exactly like it does with `Entry`: